frederick-vs-ja/Quuxplusone-blog/_posts/2021-03-21-castlequest-vs-adventure.md

 and "bottle of water," _Adventure_ simply has an item with name `Small bottle` and another slightly special item with name `Water in the bottle`; when you say `FILL BOTTLE` it places the latter in your inventory right next to the former.
-For the bird, it cheats even more: the short name of the bird is `Little bird in cage`, because anytime it's in your inventory it is in the cage by definition.
+For the bird, it cheats even more: the short name of the bird is `Little bird in cage`, because whenever it's in your inventory it is in the cage by definition.

 In _Castlequest_, objects tend _not_ to change their long descriptions; the lamp keeps its same description no matter whether it's on or off.
 But items in your inventory can combine in interesting ad-hoc ways; for example,